 Teen camp restoration project during the month of July.
-Our project is nestled on a remote property in the Eddy mountains of northern California.
-And as part of each summer camp experience, teens discover the importance and restoration techniques to heal damaged wetlands.
-We developed this program over the years to educate our students the best way to repair the damage caused to sensitive wetlands by illegal off-road vehicles.
+This project is on a remote property in the Eddy mountains of northern California.
+Each summer our young campers discover the importance of restoration and the techniques used.
+We developed this program over the years to repair the damage done by illegal off-road drivers.

 Teen Camp Conservation Project